stevegraham/restafarian/README.md

 ### Creating a new resource

-The client proceeds to ask the server to define the user resource using the HTTP OPTIONS method and the definition media type as JavaScript.
+The client proceeds to ask the server to define the user resource using the definition media type as JavaScript.

 ```
-OPTIONS /user HTTP/1.1
+GET /user HTTP/1.1
 Host: api.example.com
 Accept: application/vnd.restafarian.definition.v1+javascript
 ```